 Products from suppliers are an essential part of the production process.
 This is important, because risks associated with supplier's products can also become NOVOMATIC's risks.
-In order to minimize the risks connected to business partners within the supply chain, NOVOMATIC requires all suppliers to commit to compliance with the law and to reject corruption.
+In

-GOALS 2019 HIGHLIGHTS 2019 PLANNED 2020 SUPPLIER RESPONSIBILITY Principles: Prevent ecological and social misconduct by suppliers Austria: • Governance, environmental, and social criteria as an integral part of a new supplier Code of Conduct Austria: New supplier Code of Conduct with updated governance, environmental, and social criteria Group: • Stipulation that all subsidiaries take ecological and social aspects into account when purchasing materials and services Austria: • Role out new Supplier Code of Conduct
+GOALS 2019 HIGHLIGHTS 2019 PLANNED 2020 SUPPLIER RESPONSIBILITY Principles: Prevent ecological and social misconduct by suppliers Austria: • Governance, environmen- tal, and social criteria as an integral part of a new supplier Code of Conduct Austria: New supplier Code of Conduct with updated governance, environmental, and social criteria Group: Stipulation that all subsidiaries take ecological and social aspects into account when purchasing materials and services Austria: • Role out new Supplier Code of Conduct

 Business partners from around the globe deliver supplies to NOVOMATIC's headquarters in Gumpoldskirchen.
 The the largest suppliers, that together make up around 75% of the total purchasing volume at the company's headquarters, were subjected in 2015 to an analysis carried out by consulting firm PwC.
 The vast majority of these suppliers do not carry any economic, ecological, or social risk.
+These claims provide support for authorities in implementing current law; not only that, NOVOMATIC thereby makes a major contribution to the protection of players and minors.